 Federal weapons charges encompass a broad variety of federal crimes.
 Depending on a handful of circumstances, each type of Federal weapons charge can have some of its penalties heightened or mitigated.
-Some of these altering factors include the criminal status of the person accused of the weapons charge, as well as their status as permitted or not permitted to possess specific kinds of weapons.
-With the growing rate of frequency for this type of crime, the federal government is only becoming more vigilant and aggressive in their prosecution.
+Some of these altering factors include the criminal status of the person accused of the weapons charge, as well as whether they are permitted to possess specific kinds of weapons.
+With the growing rate of frequency for this type of crime, the federal government is becoming more vigilant and aggressive in its prosecution.
 If you or someone you know has been accused of a federal weapons charge, it is vitally important that they obtain professional legal assistance to combat these charges.

-Federal prosecutors are becoming increasingly eager to prosecute and convict individuals accused of crimes related to weapons.
-There are harsh penalties for weapons charges if you get convicted.
-This is why you have to seek a team of professional lawyers who can deliver results.
-The legal team at The Gonzalez Law Group, PLLC has the dedication to provide their clients with the kind of legal service their unique cases call for.
-The Gonzalez Law Group, PLLC has years of experience working clients who have been charged with weapon-related crimes.
-If you have been accused of a federal weapons charge in Harris County, Parker County, Galveston County, Liberty County, Brazoria County, or Montgomery County, don’t hesitate to reach out to The Gonzalez Law Group, PLLC at (832) 530-4070 for a free consultation.
+Federal prosecutors are increasingly eager to prosecute and convict individuals accused of weapons-related crimes.
+The legal team at The Gonzalez Law Group has years of experience working with clients who have been charged with weapon-related crimes.
+If you have been accused of a federal weapons charge, don’t hesitate to reach out to us for a free consultation.

 Overview of Federal Weapons Charge